luleg/PartitionMAM/ReadMe.md

 <img align="center" src="https://github.com/luleg/PartitionMAM/blob/main/Visual/Pics/AlgoSimple.png" width="100%">

 Namely,
 1. The MAM of the directed network is built using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix).
+The doc *GraphletIdentifiers.pdf* lists all the motifs upon which a MAM can be built.
-2. This MAM is partitioned via the [Louvain algorithm](https://arxiv.org/pdf/0803.0476.pdf).
+2. This MAM then is partitioned via the [Louvain algorithm](https://arxiv.org/pdf/0803.0476.pdf).
 3. The disconnected nodes from the MAM are postprocessing using a home made adaptation of the Louvain algorithm.

 ### Requirements